How do I start my period? Myths and explanations

 Moreover, when you sleep, the body evacuates the stress it has accumulated during the day.
 Toxins and other waste products are eliminated during the night.
 This is why a regular sleep rhythm is so important: a lack of sleep leads to exhaustion, irritability and stress.
 What's more, sleep also helps to regulate moods and keep morale more stable.

-Similarly, stress can lead to sleep disorders (whatever they may be), such as nocturnal awakenings, insomnia or difficulty in falling asleep.
+Similarly, stress can lead to sleep disorders (whatever they may be), such as night-time awakenings, insomnia or difficulty in falling asleep.
 It's a vicious circle.

-Another aspect that can influence your cycle and your periods is diet.
+Another aspect that can influence your cycle and your period is diet.

 Diet plays a key role in many aspects of our lives.
-Certain foods should be avoided during periods, while others should be favored.
+Some foods should be avoided during your period, while others should be favored.

-Conversely, it's possible that during your periods (or during PMS), you sleep less well.
+On the other hand, it's possible that during your period (or during PMS), you sleep less well.
 Hormonal fluctuations also affect the quality of your sleep.

-What can you do to trigger your periods naturally?
+What can you do to start your period naturally?

-Even if there's no foolproof miracle solution for triggering periods, there are techniques and tricks that can help.
-The effectiveness of these techniques is unproven, and varies from woman to woman.
+While there's no such thing as a foolproof, miracle solution for triggering your period, there are a number of techniques and tricks that can help.
+The effectiveness of these techniques is unproven and varies from woman to woman.
 But you can try them out with complete peace of mind: they present no health risk.
 Here are our tips, methods and natural remedies to help your period finally arrive.

-These plants stimulate blood flow in the uterus.
+These are plants that stimulate blood flow in the uterus.
 Supposedly, this can provoke the arrival of blood flow.

 These plants include :